keithzjchoe/fittrack/README.md

 ## Project Overview

-FitTrack is a standalone fitness management application that allows users to create a profile, log workouts and meals, set caloric intake goals, and view a data overview of their fitness activity — all without requiring an internet connection or external database.
+FitTrack is a standalone fitness management application that allows users to create a profile, log workouts and meals, set caloric intake goals, and view a data overview of their fitness activity without requiring an internet connection or external database.

 ---